pfn/android-futures/README.md

 The above does the following:

 1. Fetch JSON from URL in the background
-   a.
-If that fails then load the JSON from a File in the background
+   * If that fails then load the JSON from a File in the background
 2. Converts the JSON into an object of type T in the background
    * also saves the JSON into a file